Author: Qualified mechanic John Cunningham. Published: 2021/07/06 at 9:20 am.

 - Melting cable insulation

 Longer vehicles will obviously require longer cables.
-If you drive a truck you may want to consider a twenty five foot set, pushing a truck isn’t fun.
+If you drive a truck you may want to consider a twenty-five-foot set, pushing a truck isn’t fun.

-A good clamp must make a solid tight connection to the battery in order to prevent resistance.
+A good clamp must make a solid, tight connection to the battery in order to prevent resistance.
 Two types of clamp jaws are common.
 The wide opening Crocodile style clamp and the narrow Parrot style, both should offer side and top clamping.
 I prefer the crocodile style.

-Clamps should be sturdy, employ a strong spring and be protected with insulation.
+Clamps should be sturdy, employ a strong spring, and be protected with insulation.
 The insulation is important as it prevents accidental shorting.

-Cable insulation isn’t very exciting, I agree.
+The cable insulation isn’t very exciting, I agree.
 But it might be worth noting the type of cable insulation on your new set of jumper cables.
 As batteries run flat more often in lower temperatures, you’re more likely to use your jumpers in lower temps.

-Be kind to your future self, look for tangle free flexible at low temp thermoplastic coated cables.
+Be kind to your future self, look for tangle-free flexible at low temp thermoplastic coated cables.